Golden Retriever: Appearance

 The Golden Retriever is a powerfully built, medium-sized breed of dog; according to the Kennel Club breed standard, dogs stand from 22 to 24 in and bitches from 20 to 22 in.
 Healthy adult examples typically weigh between 55 and 75 lb.

 The Golden Retriever has a broad head with a well-defined stop, dark eyes set well apart, a wide and powerful muzzle, a large black nose, dark-pigmented and slightly drooping flews, and ears of moderate size set high and hanging with a slight fold.
 The neck is muscular and fairly long with loose-fitting skin, the shoulders well laid-back and long-bladed, and the body deep through the chest with well-sprung ribs.
-The back is usually level from withers to croup and the long, straight tail is usually carried flat, roughly in line with the back.
-The forelegs are straight with good bone, the hind legs are powerful with well bent stifles and muscular thighs, and the feet are cat-like.
+The back is usually level from withers to croup, and the long, straight tail is usually carried flat, roughly in line with the back.
+The forelegs are straight with good bone, the hind legs are powerful with well-bent stifles and muscular thighs, and the feet are cat-like.

-The double coat is a recognisable and striking feature: the outer coat is long, flat or wavy and has good feathering on the forelegs, while the undercoat is dense and provides weather resistance.
-The coat can be any shade of cream, yellow or gold; the coat typically becomes paler with age.
+The double coat is a recognisable and striking feature: the outer coat is long, flat, or wavy, with good feathering on the forelegs, while the undercoat is dense and provides weather resistance.
+The coat can be any shade of cream, yellow, or gold; it typically becomes paler with age.
 The Kennel Club breed standard prohibits red or mahogany-coloured coats, but a few white hairs on the chest are permitted.
-Originally only yellow or golden coloured examples were permitted; this excluded many outstanding cream coloured dogs.
-To overcome this, in 1936 the Kennel Club's standard was amended to include the cream colour.
+Originally, only yellow or golden coloured examples were permitted; this excluded many outstanding cream coloured dogs.
+To overcome this, in 1936, the Kennel Club amended its standard to include the cream colour.
 The cream colour, which in more modern times can be almost white, has become the dominant colour and is particularly favoured by conformation show exhibitors.
 Golden Retrievers that are bred for conformation shows tend to have longer and finer coats than those bred for working as gundogs.

-The Kennel Club breed standard is accepted by every kennel club in the world except those of Canada and the United States.
+The Kennel Club breed standard is accepted by every kennel club worldwide except those in Canada and the United States.
 Breed standards in North America call for a slightly taller dog (Note: The American Kennel Club specifies that dogs should stand from 23 to 24 in and bitches from 21+1/2 to 22+1/2 in.) and the cream colour is not permitted.